iggredible/Learn-Vim/ch26_vimscript_variables_scopes.md

 ### Script variable

 A variable preceded with `s:` is a script variable.
-These variables can only be accessed from inside scripts.
+These variables can only be accessed from inside that script.

-If you have an arbitrary file `script.vim` and inside it you have:
+If you have an arbitrary file `dozen.vim` and inside it you have:

 ```
 let s:dozen = 12